Round house (Thames and Severn Canal): History

-The round house at Coates was on the summit pound, and at one time the occupant of the house was specifically described as a watchman for the summit pound.
-The round house was roughly 750 yd from the Sapperton Tunnel, although the tunnel had its own watchman based in a cottage at the north portal.
+The round house at Coates was on the summit pound, and at one time the occupant of the house was specifically described as a watchman for that pound.
+The house was roughly 750 yd from the Sapperton Tunnel, although the tunnel had its own watchman based in a cottage at the north portal.
 The nearest lock to the round house was 3 mi away, and was not easily accessible for the lengthsman as the canal tunnel had no towing path.
 The locks leading down from the summit pound at Siddington were more than 5 mi from the Coates round house, and were consequently closer to the round house at Cerney Wick.
 As well as the round houses and the gabled watchman's cottage near the Sapperton Tunnel, the canal company employed watchmen at Stroud, Brimscombe, Puck Mill, Siddington, Cirencester (on the canal arm to the town), and South Cerney.

 By 1831, the impracticalities of the cramped conditions was evident and the round houses at Cerney Wick and Marston Meysey were superseded by new rectangular cottages at Wildmoorway and Eisey respectively.
 At least one of the two vacant round houses faced a call to be demolished, however this plan did not come to fruition and the buildings stood until the replacement cottages also fell into dereliction.

 The Inglesham round house featured in a description of 1922, a few years before this lower end of the canal had been formally abandoned: "shaded by a group of Lombardy Poplars is a building called the Round House, guarding the entrance to the old Thames and Severn Canal [...]
 The Round House is much frequented by tourists and holiday parties during the summer months.
 The very name of the place excites a pleasing curiosity and impels one to go and see it."
 A later description of the round houses outlined their drawbacks: "the accommodation is cramped; furniture passes unwillingly through the small doorways and lines the walls uneasily; water is drawn from a well; sanitation is outside."